 To do intermittent fasting correctly and reap all the health benefits, here’s what to do:

-- Pick your fasting window: Choose the 8-hour period you’ll eat and when you’ll stop.
+- Pick your fasting window: Choose what the hours of fasting will be.
 The easiest approach is to have an early dinner and skip your morning breakfast.
-For example, eating only from 01:00pm to 09:00pm.
+For example, eating only from 1 p.m. to 9 p.m.

-- Have healthy meals during your eating window: A bad diet during your eating window can offset the metabolic benefits of intermittent fasting, so stick to nutritious foods from clean sources.
+- Have healthy meals during your eating window: A bad diet during your eating window can offset the metabolic benefits of intermittent fasting, so stick to nutritious whole foods.
 Here’s a list of the best keto-friendly foods to eat.

-- Eat fatty, satisfying meals: While you don’t need to be keto to try intermittent fasting, eating fatty foods will make fasting a lot easier and sustainable.
+- Eat fatty, satisfying meals: While you don’t need to be keto to try intermittent fasting, eating fatty foods will make it a lot easier and sustainable.
 Keto foods are healthy and satisfying, so you won’t be hungry during your fasting window.
+Practice smart snacking and you’ll do great.

-One of the best things about fasting is it can help you get into ketosis faster.
+One of the best things about fasting is that it can help you get into ketosis faster.

 - For your body to get into ketosis, you must be fasting in some sense — either by not eating any food at all or by keeping carbs extremely low.
 When you’re in ketosis, it means your body is breaking down fat for energy.